MrStiMu/design-patterns-in-java/collections/_posts/2023-11-11-observer-pattern-in-java.md

 ---
 layout: post
-title: "Singleton Pattern in Java: A Comprehensive Guide"
+title: "Observer Design Pattern in Java: A Comprehensive Guide"
-date: 2023-11-05T10:20:00Z
+date: 2023-11-11T10:20:00Z
 categories: ["Creational"]
-description: "The Singleton pattern is a popular design pattern in Java that ensures a class has only one instance and provides a global point of access to that instance.
-This pattern is widely used in situations where there is a need for a single object to coordinate actions across the system.
-In Java, the Singleton pattern is implemented by defining a class with a private constructor and a static method that returns the instance of the class."
+description: "The Observer Design Pattern is a popular behavioral design pattern used in Java.
+It allows objects to communicate with each other and stay updated on changes in each other's state.
+This pattern is part of the Gang of Four design patterns, a collection of essential design patterns in software engineering."
 thumbnail: "/assets/images/gen/blog/observer.png"
 image: "/assets/images/gen/blog/observer-2.png"
 ---